vadimv/server-components/README.md

 Model an RSP application page's and its components state as a finite state machine (FSM).
 An HTTP request routing resolves an initial page state.
-Page events, like user actions or timer events trigger state transitions.
+Events, like user actions or timer events trigger state transitions.

-The following example shows how a page state can be modelled using records, sealed interfaces and pattern matching in Java 17:
+The following example shows how a page state can be modelled using records, sealed interfaces and pattern matching:

 ```java
     sealed interface State permits UserState, UsersState {}